 As a foreign national, you do not need to participate in (or you may not have access to) the social insurance plan in some regions.
 If you are residing in such an area, and you do not have access to China’s public healthcare system, you need China expat health insurance.
 When you purchase expat health insurance that is operational anywhere in China, you will be free from the headache of figuring out whether you have access to the national healthcare system from the region in which you reside.

 If you are employed and living in any of China’s urban areas, the urban employee basic medical insurance plan is mandatory.
 However, this mandatory public healthcare insurance may not cover the non-working members of your family.
 With China expat insurance, you can provide coverage for your entire family.

 Urban employee basic medical insurance is a public healthcare plan where the employer and the employee share the costs.
 In general, the employer has to pay 6% of your salary as a contribution to your health insurance.
 The employee’s contribution is 2% of the salary.
 There are some variations between different municipalities.

 You can also benefit from the urban employee basic medical insurance plan as a self-employed person.
 However, as your own employer, you would have to make the total contribution yourself.

 Escape the Gaps in The Public Healthcare System with Expat Health Insurance

-The public health insurance plans in China will not cover everything you could possibly need.
-For example, they usually do not cover emergency transportation costs.
+The public health insurance in China will not cover everything you could possibly need.
+For example, it usually does not cover emergency transportation costs.
 Also, if you need to access a private healthcare facility for any specialized need, public health insurance will not cover it.